Micro Seven Inc.® model

 an alarm-receiver simulator

-and alarm-receiver for both Contact-ID and 4+2 pulse formats
+and alarm-receiver for Contact-ID, 4+2 pulse format, and SIA-FORMAT

 MICRO SEVEN-Model LS15-E+, Alarm Receiver Simulator/PBX Simulator